 We all watch it, especially all us single people who put ourselves out there in the minefield of today’s idea of dating.
-First Dates on Channel 4 is the popular equivalent to the old Cilla Black programme Blind Date.
-Because it really is a blind date.
-None of the daters know anything at all about who they are about to meet, which puts the pressure on straight away, at least you have some idea of what you’re dealing with when you’ve made an initial connection online.
+First Dates on Channel 4 is the popular equivalent to the old Cilla Black programme Blind Date because it really is a blind date.
+None of the daters know anything at all about who they are about to meet, which puts the pressure on straight away.
+At least you have some idea of what you’re dealing with when you’ve made an initial connection online.
 The production team though are on a mission to find you a perfect match (or as near as they can get) which means a long in-depth interview about likes/dislikes/values/ all designed to help in finding your date before you meet in the famous restaurant.
-And then it’s up to you.
+And then it’s all up to you.

 Everyone loves a love story and it’s nice to see when a couple get on and maybe see each other again, but even if that’s not the case for everyone, you’ll always have some sort of connection with your date as you’ve both shared a unique experience (along with however many viewers).
 I for one loved the whole process, I loved going to London, meeting everyone and of course on the day itself I couldn’t wait to get into the restaurant to meet my date as I was curious to see who they would match me with.
 Everyone involved with the show is lovely, helpful and there’s always someone you can phone for whatever reason.
 The food is good and of course the French fox Fred is even more stunning in real life while the rest of the staff can’t do enough for you.
 What I will say though is this, here are a few tips of what not to do should you ever find yourself on the programme.

 1.Ladies.
 Don’t have a radical new hairstyle the day before.
 I had half my hair cut off and of course it didn’t play nice on the day.

 2.Try and make sure that it’s not one of the hottest days of the year as that, combined with stress and the ridiculously hot lights in the post date interview will make you look like someone’s thrown water onto your face.